Richardsl/Fredagslisten/README.md

 The crew would then print the newsletter and put it in the messroom.

 Below you can get a basic idea of the design.
-I never saved the database, hence all the errors.
+I never saved the database, hence some data is lost.

 ![alt tag](https://github.com/Richardsl/archive_Fredagslisten.no/blob/master/7c023570-8e2b-47b8-991f-4143e4799a40.gif?raw=true)